teamadhere/NoteApp/README.md

 # NoteApp
-This is a note app created using HTML,CsS and js
+This is a note app created using HTML,CSS and js